Affiliate marketers tend to gravitate towards whatever social network is in vogue.

 It’s just far too “noisy”.

-But viewed objectively you have to at least acknowledge two things about Twitter:
+But viewed objectively, you have to at least acknowledge three things about Twitter:

 So let’s put our feelings to one side and take a look at Twitter through a commercially-minded lens.